 Title problems are another trap.
 Since the seller holds legal ownership through the entire payment period, they can potentially take out loans or place liens against the property.
 A buyer paying faithfully every month might not discover an existing mortgage on the property until the whole thing slides into foreclosure.
 Researchers at the University of Texas-Austin tracked borrowers in the Texas border colonias over 21 years and found that 45% of contract for deed borrowers ultimately lost their homes.
 Read that again.
 Nearly half.

 Interest rates on these agreements also tend to run high.
-Published research has found contract for deed rates in Texas running between 12 and 14 percent in some markets, well above what a conventional mortgage borrower would pay.
+Research cited in the CFPB’s 2024 report on contracts for deed found Texas rates between 12 and 14 percent, drawn from a 2007 study of the market, well above what a conventional mortgage borrower pays.
 Add a balloon payment at the end, and you’ve built in a future crisis: many contracts require a large lump sum payment at the contract’s conclusion that forces the buyer to suddenly qualify for a bank loan, the thing they couldn’t do in the first place.

 How Sellers Can Use a Contract for Deed to Push You Out of Your Home